mgrauer/booklist/index.md

 * Silence: In the Age of Noise, by Erling Kagge (Author) and Becky L. Crook (Translator), 2017; 158p `4`
 * The Little Book that Still Beats the Market, by Joel Greenblatt, 2010; 183p `4`
 * Orbiting the Giant Hairball: A Corporate Fool's Guide to Surviving with Grace, by Gordon MacKenzie, 1996; 224p `4` (Peopleware bookclub)
-* The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success, by William N. Thorndike, Jr., 2012; 226p; `4+ TBD`
+* The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success, by William N. Thorndike, Jr., 2012; 226p `4`
+* Revenge of the Tipping Point: Overstories, Superspreaders, and the Rise of Social Engineering, by Malcolm Gladwell, 2024; 304p `4`

 * WIP Good Strategy Bad Strategy
 * WIP In Over Our Heads: The Mental Demands of Modern Life, by Robert Kegan, 1994; 355p